A complete guide to OCR GCSE Maths

 OCR GCSE Maths (specification J560) is the third major exam board for the qualification, used by a sizeable minority of schools in England.
 The structure mirrors AQA and Edexcel closely – three papers at the end of Year 11, no coursework – but the question style has a slightly different flavour, with OCR often leaning more into problem-solving contexts.

-This guide covers how the OCR papers are structured, the six topic areas and their weightings, the formula sheet introduced from 2025, and the revision techniques that move the needle on a maths grade.
+This guide covers how the OCR papers are structured, the six topic areas and their weightings, what's on the formula sheet (and what you'll still need to memorise), and the revision techniques that move the needle on a maths grade.

 Three papers, equal weight